 - Photocopy of lost/stolen green card if possible

 Applicants must send all documents by SLS.
 Once the Embassy receives your documentation, your application will be reviewed, and you will be scheduled for an interview.
 All non-English documents must include an English translation.

 The boarding foil will be valid for no more than 30 days, single entry.
 Applicants will not be issued a boarding foil on the day of the interview.
-Normally it will be delivered within a week via DHL courier service.
+Normally it will be delivered within a week via SLS courier service.